Review of the Chase Ink Business Unlimited Credit Card

 Credit Card Insider is an independent, advertising supported website.
 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Editor’s Best Card Picks.
 Credit Card Insider has not reviewed all available credit card offers in the marketplace.
 Content is not provided or commissioned by any credit card issuers.
 Reasonable efforts are made to maintain accurate information, though all credit card information is presented without warranty.
 When you click on any ‘Apply Now’ button, the most up-to-date terms and conditions, rates, and fee information will be presented by the issuer.
 Credit Card Insider has partnered with CardRatings for our coverage of credit card products.
 Credit Card Insider and CardRatings may receive a commission from card issuers.
 A list of these issuers can be found on our Editorial Guidelines.

-Cardholders get 1.5% cash back for every purchase, with no limit to the amount of cash back you can earn.
-There’s also a sizable introductory offer of $500 cash for spending $3,000 in the first 3 months, which is pretty big compared to most cards in this range.
+Cardholders get 5% cash back on Lyft rides and 1.5% cash back for every other purchase, with no limit to the amount of cash back you can earn.
+There’s also a sizable introductory offer of $750 cash bonus for spending $7,500 in the first 3 months after account opening, which is pretty big compared to most cards in this range.

-This card has no annual fee to pay, and you’ll get 12 months at 0% APR for purchases before the regular 15.24% - 21.24% Variable APR applies.
+This card has no annual fee to pay, and you’ll get 0% APR for purchases before the regular 13.24% - 19.24% Variable APR applies.
 That makes it an inexpensive option to help pay off some business expenses over time.
 Foreign transactions will cost 3% of each transaction in U.S. dollars, however.

 You’ll get Visa Signature Business benefits with this card, which mostly consist of shopping and travel protections.